Frequently Asked Voiceover Questions.

 • Wow!
 Tough crowd!

-I mean, I like to think so with over 10 years’ professional experience working with major global brands
+I mean, I like to think so with nearly fourteen years of professional voiceover experience, working with major global brands.

 BUT:

-• Most definitely you can and at no extra cost.
+• Most definitely and at no extra cost!

-I can connect to you from my broadcast quality studio through Zoom, Skype, Teams, Phone, Cleanfeed, Source Connect Now… however you like.
+I can connect to you from my broadcast quality studio via Zoom, Teams, Google Meet, Cleanfeed, Source Nexus… however you like.

-• My accent is often described as ‘neutral Scottish’ meaning it’s not particularly area distinctive and I voice campaigns across the country.
+• My Scottish accent is often described as ‘neutral Scottish’, meaning it’s not particularly area distinctive and I voice campaigns across Scotland, the UK, Europe, the USA and beyond.
+Other descriptions of my accent are ‘Scottish east coast’ or ‘Scottish central belt’.

-• I also record voiceovers daily in an English RP accent.
-Also known as ‘general British accent’ if you’re from outside the UK.
+Along with my native Scottish accent, I record voiceovers daily in a southern English accent.
+Also known as ‘RP’ or a ‘general British accent’ if you’re from outside the UK.

 • My skills lie in everything voice.